vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-09-polymorphism.md

-The problem this example exposes, is that any code holding a reference to "`SuperClass`" will call the methods actually described in that class, even in the actual object is of a subclass.
-The way to change this behaviour is using virtual methods.
+The problem this example exposes, is that any code holding a reference to "`SuperClass`" will call the methods actually described in that class, even if the actual object is of a subclass.
+The way to change this behavior is using virtual methods.
 Consider the following rewritten version of the last example:

 ```vala